beeatriz89/mars-surface-radiation-geant4/README.md

 ## Contents

-* **Geant4** — Monte Carlo simulation code for radiation transport through the Martian atmosphere and computational phantoms.
+* **Geant4** — Monte Carlo simulation code for radiation transport through the Martian environment and computational phantoms.
 * **Python** — Scripts developed for processing simulation outputs and performing dosimetric calculations.

-## Methodological references
+## References and acknowledgements

-The implementation of the Martian radiation environment, particle flux simulations, and dosimetric calculations was developed based on methods and approaches described in the following works:
+The implementation of the Martian radiation environment and particle flux calculations was based on the methods described by Matthiä et al. (2017):

-* Matthiä, D. et al. (2017). *[Full reference to be added]*.
+> Matthiä, D. et al. (2017). *[Full reference]*.
-* Berger, T. et al. (2017). *[Full reference to be added]*.

-The computational phantom implementation was based on the `advanced/ICRP145HumanPhantom` example provided with the Geant4 distribution.
-This example was developed by Haegin Han and contributors and is distributed as part of the Geant4 examples.
+The computational phantom implementation was based on the `advanced/ICRP145HumanPhantom` example provided with the Geant4 distribution (Agostinelli et al., 2003), developed by Haegin Han and contributors.

-The present repository contains the adaptations and additional code developed for the specific purposes of the thesis.
+The code in this repository includes adaptations and additional implementations developed for the purposes of the present thesis.

 ## Software